Emmochka/ERLatin102/quiz1.md

 1. in coniugium: neuter accusative singular.
 In marriage.
 1. animo: masculine dative/ablative singular
 1. uirgine: feminine ablative singular
-1. parentes:
+1. parentes: masculine nominative/accusative plural
-1. ad uxorem:
+1. ad uxorem: feminine accusative singular.
+To the wife.

 Part 2: recognizing verbs
 For each of the following verbs,